1. What is a drone?

 5. How long can you stay in the air for?

-The short answer is anywhere between 15 minutes and 30 minutes.
-This is dependent on the temperature, wind speed and payload weight.
+The short answer is anywhere between 15 minutes and about an hour.
+This is dependent on the temperature, wind speed, payload weight and aircraft type.
 Most tasks can be achieved easily in this time – if not, it takes seconds to land, change the battery and be airborne again.

 6. How fast do your drones fly?

-Our drones can fly at up to 45mph but we rarely need this speed.
-Most of our data collection is carried out at much slower speeds, quite often in the hover!
-The speed tends to be quickly reach a location.
+Our drones can fly at up to 50mph but we rarely need this speed.
+Most of our data collection is carried out at much slower speeds, quite often in the hover.
+The speed tends to be used to quickly reach a location.

 7. How high can your drones fly?